 Although the guest rooms have more of a contemporary than grand old lavish feel, the rooms are still very elegant, nice and cozy.
 Amenities include things such as high-speed internet access, an onsite fitness center, and a swimming pool.
 In addition, the Palace Hotel has a very warm and welcoming staff.

 The St. Regis is located in the SoMa section of town and it has 306 guest rooms and suites with a beautiful modern décor.
 Each room has a minibar, a couple of flat-Screen TVs and a rainforest shower.
 Most of the rooms have a good bit of square footage, but if plenty of space is what you really crave, reserve a Metropolitan Suite, which has 1,000 square feet.

 Hotel guests really like that the St. Regis is located by many of San Francisco’s most popular tourist attractions.
 The hotel has an onsite restaurant called the Grill.
 It serves delicious American fare.
 Although the St. Regis is somewhat expensive, hotel guests feel that they are getting their money’s worth.

 This very famous hotel is located on the south edge of San Francisco’s Chinatown.
 The Ritz-Carlton is a favorite choice for both business travelers and vacationers.
 The rooms have a blue and white décor, with Frette linens.
-They also have HD flat-screen televisions, high speed internet access, iPod docking stations, onsite Spa L’OCCITANE and an onsite restaurant, Parallel 37, that offers a delicious California menu.
-A majority of guests say that staff made them feel like royalty.
+They also have HD flat-screen televisions, high-speed internet access, iPod docking stations, onsite Spa L’OCCITANE and an onsite restaurant, Parallel 37, that offers a delicious California menu.
+A majority of guests say that the staff made them feel like royalty.